spencerbruce/coms4444-soccer/README.md

 	* `getLossPointValue`: returns the loss point value (default is 0).
 	* `toString`: returns the total points as a `String` object.
 	* `compareTo`: compares one `PlayerPoints` object to a second and returns whether the point total of the first is higher than, equal to, or lower than that of the second.
+6. `SimPrinter`: contains methods for toggled printing
+	* `println`: prints with cursor at start of the next line.
+	* `print`: prints with cursor at the end of the current line.

 Classes that are used by the simulator include:
 1. `Simulator`: the simulator and entry point for the project; manages the game history, wrappers for individual players, logging, server, and GUI state.